Why Do I Have So Many Interests? The Truth About a Multipassionate Mind

 The Hidden Advantage of Having Many Interests

-When you explore many areas, you start to see connections that specialists often miss.
-Ideas from one field spark creativity in another.
-Skills transfer in surprising ways.
+For a long time, I believed my many interests were a problem I needed to solve.
+Eventually I began to see them differently.
+When you explore many areas, you start noticing connections that specialists often miss.
+An idea from one field can spark creativity in another, and skills have a way of transferring in surprising ways.

 Making Life Work With a Multipassionate Brain